wasamasa/eyebrowse/README.rst

 Use ``M-x customize-group RET eyebrowse`` for a list of customizable options.
 The more interesting ones would be ``eyebrowse-wrap-around`` and ``eyebrowse-switch-back-and-forth`` which affect both wrap around and lazier switching.
+It is also possible to change the behaviour of creation of new workspaces by customizing ``eyebrowse-new-workspace``.
+By default the last one is simply cloned, setting it to ``t`` will start out with as empty of a slate as possible (by just displaying a single window with the scratch buffer in it).

 The prefix for each binding defaults to ``C-c C-w``, but you can change it to something else by customizing ``eyebrowse-keymap-prefix``.
 If